-- a) The Chair of the Tenure and Promotion Committee shall, not later than March 31, convey the Tenure and Promotion Committee's recommendation to the candidate and the President. - b) The Tenure and Promotion Committee's recommendation to the President shall be accompanied by a complete dossier.
-The recommendation shall include a summary of the evidence before the Tenure and Promotion Committee and shall indicate clearly why the recommendation is for or against promotion. - c) The President shall inform the candidate and the Chair of the Tenure and Promotion Committee of his/her recommendation within one month of receiving the recommendation.
+- a) The Chair of the Tenure and Promotion Committee shall, not later than March 31, convey the Tenure and Promotion Committee's recommendation to the candidate and the President. - b) The Tenure and Promotion Committee's recommendation to the President shall be accompanied by all of the documentation before the Committee.
+The recommendation shall include a summary of the evidence before the Tenure and Promotion Committee and shall indicate clearly why the recommendation is for or against promotion. - c) The President shall inform the candidate and the Chair of the Tenure and Promotion Committee of the President's recommendation within one (1) month of receiving the recommendation.
 If the President's recommendation is different than that of the Tenure and Promotion Committee, the President will supply written reasons.

-- d) In the case of a positive recommendation by the President, he/she shall notify the Board of Governors that his/her recommendation will be presented for the Board's approval at its next scheduled meeting. - e) Subsequent to Board deliberation, the President shall convey the decision to the candidate within ten (10) Days with a written statement of reasons and, in the event of a negative decision, a summary of the evidence. - f) A promotion will be effective on the following July 1.
+- d) The President, shall notify the Board of Governors that his/her recommendation will be presented for the Board's approval at its next scheduled meeting. - e) Subsequent to Board deliberation, the President shall convey the decision to the candidate within ten (10) Days with a written statement of reasons and, in the event of a negative decision, a summary of the evidence. - f) A promotion will be effective on the following July 1.

-21.11 Appeal of the Promotion Decision
+21.11 Appeals Against Denial of Promotion

-- a) The Tenure and Promotion Appeal Committee is established under 20.18 a). - b) An unsuccessful candidate for promotion may appeal a negative decision in writing to the Tenure and Promotion Appeal Committee within ten (10) Days of notification.
-Appeals may be launched on either or both of two grounds: - i. that the procedures described in this article have not been properly followed, or - ii. that the Research, Teaching, or Service of the candidate were not evaluated fully and/or fairly. - c) The Chair of the Tenure and Promotion Appeal Committee will arrange a meeting to occur as soon as possible.
-The Chair of the Tenure and Promotion Appeal Committee will invite the candidate and the Chair of the Tenure and Promotion Committee to appear before it.
-The candidate may invite a representative of the Faculty Association to attend. - d) The Chair of the Tenure and Promotion Appeal Committee will report the Committee's recommendation to the President and the candidate within fifteen (15) Days of the meeting in 21.11 c). - e) In the case of a positive recommendation by the President, he/she shall notify the Board of Governors that his/her recommendation will be presented for the Board's approval at its next scheduled meeting. - f) Subsequent to Board deliberation, the President will convey the decision to the candidate within ten (10) Days with a written statement of reasons and, in the event of a negative recommendation, a written summary of the evidence. - g) A promotion decision cannot be the subject of a grievance.
+- a) The Tenure and Promotion Appeal Committee is established under Article 20.15 a). - b) An unsuccessful candidate for promotion may appeal a negative recommendation in writing to the Tenure and Promotion Appeal Committee within ten (10) Days of notification.
+Appeals may be launched on either or both of two (2) grounds: - i. that the procedures described in this Article have not been properly followed, or - ii. that the Research, Teaching, or Service of the candidate were not evaluated fully and/or fairly. - c) The Chair of the Tenure and Promotion Appeal Committee shall; - i. receive all of the material provided to the Tenure and Promotion Committee in Article 21.06, Article 21.07 b) and Article 21.08 and the recommendation of the Tenure and Promotion Committee; - ii. arrange a meeting with the Committee to occur as soon as possible, normally within twenty (20) Days; and - iii. invite the candidate and the Chair of the Tenure and Promotion Committee to appear before it.
+The candidate may invite a representative of the Association to attend. - d) The Tenure and Promotion Appeal Committee shall carefully consider the documentation assembled under Article 21.11 c) as it relates to the grounds of the appeal in Article 21.11 b). - e) The Chair of the Tenure and Promotion Appeal Committee will report the Committee's recommendation, which includes a summary of the evidence before the Committee and a statement which indicates clearly the Committee's detailed reasons for its recommendation, to the President and the candidate within fifteen (15) Days of the meeting in Article 21.11 c).

+- f) The President shall convey the President's decision to the candidate within ten (10) Days of receiving the report from the Chair of the Tenure and Promotion Appeal Committee. - g) In the case of a positive recommendation by the President, the President shall notify the Board of Governors that their recommendation will be presented for the Board's approval at its next scheduled meeting. - h) Subsequent to Board deliberation, the President will convey the decision to the candidate within ten (10) Days with a written statement of reasons and, in the event of a negative recommendation, a written summary of the evidence.